Death of Annie Ee: Abuse of Annie Ee

 Initially, while living in their flat, Ee had an amicable and friendly relationship with both Tan and Pua, whom she considered her sister and brother-in-law respectively, and she even helped Tan do some housework.
 Tan and Pua likewise showed concern for Ee's welfare during her stay at their flat, and they did not charge her for rent.
-However, the happiness was short-lived and things began to take a turn for the worse.
-In August 2014, both Tan and Pua discovered a bedbug manifestation, which they suspected was caused by Ee since it happened after she moved into their flat.
-Due to this, they blamed Ee for this and began to physically abuse her daily.
+However, the happiness was short-lived and things took a turn for the worse.
+In August 2014, both Tan and Pua discovered a bedbug infestation, which they suspected was caused by Ee since it happened after she moved into their flat.
+They blamed Ee for this and began to physically abuse her daily.
 Over time, the beatings increased by duration (up to two hours) and intensity, under the pretext of bad behaviour on Ee's part (e.g. lying or using the shower too long), and they even wanted her to verbalise her "mistakes" and declare she would "change".
-Not only that, both Tan and Pua even used a 1 kg roll of shrink wrap to beat her at the buttocks, where the injuries would be less visible.
-This led to blisters forming on the buttocks, which require first aid to stop the bleeding.
+Both Tan and Pua used a 1 kg roll of shrink wrap to beat her on the buttocks, where the injuries would be less visible.
+This led to blisters forming on the buttocks, which required first aid to stop the bleeding.

 The couple took away Ee's $1,200 salary, and they only gave her an allowance of $50 every week, which was later cut down to $30.
-They also charged her for rent, starting from $150 a month, before they gradually increased the rent cost to $550.
-At a restaurant where Ee worked, her colleagues began to notice her having bruises on her body, arms, face and neck.
-They became concerned and inquired her what happened, but Ee remained silent, except for one occasion where she told her supervisor it was her family who did it.
-Also, the neighbours began to notice something was wrong with Ee.
-One of them witnessed Ee's injuries but did not talk to her despite suspecting the couple being responsible, as he did not have enough evidence and the couple appeared to look like gangsters.
+They also charged her for rent, starting from $150 a month, before they gradually increased the rent to $550.
+At a restaurant where Ee worked, her colleagues began to notice bruises on her body, arms, face and neck.
+They became concerned and inquired as to what happened, but Ee remained silent, except for one occasion where she told her supervisor it was her family who did it.
+The neighbours also began to notice something was wrong with Ee.
+One of them witnessed Ee's injuries but did not talk to her despite suspecting the couple was responsible, as he did not have enough evidence and the couple appeared to be gangsters.
 During the time she was abused by Tan and Pua, Annie Ee remained silent and did not seek help for her predicament, which was also partly due to her intellectual disability.